rita-barbosa/LAPR2-2223/docs/sprintA/us004/01.requirements-engineering/Readme.md

 |  Inhabitable Loft   |          Yes / No           |     -     |
 |    Sun Exposure     | North / South / West / East |     -     |

-[//]: # (As long as it is not announced, access to the request is exclusive to the owner and respectively assigned agent.)
+As long as it is not announced, access to the request is exclusive to the owner and respectively assigned agent.

 **From the client clarifications:**